-- \$60 Application Fee (non-refundable) - Proof of citizenship or legal status - Fulfillment of education requirements for admission to the MAcCHM program (for students participating in California Acupuncture Board-approved tutorial programs, see academic advisor). - A Non-Matriculate Plan signed by the student and the Academic Dean prior to registration.
+- \$60 Application Fee (non-refundable)

+- Proof of citizenship or legal status

+- Fulfillment of education requirements for admission to the MAcCHM program (for students

+participating in California Acupuncture Board-approved tutorial programs, see academic advisor).

+• A Non-Matriculate Plan signed by the student and the Academic Dean prior to registration.

 Students participating in California Acupuncture Board-approved tutorial programs, licensed acupuncturists, medical doctors, and other health professionals desiring to take clinic courses must meet all clinic requirements.
 "Non-matrics" must meet the prerequisites for any specific courses they want to take.
 "Non-matrics" may earn up to 60% of the courses required for the MAcCHM degree; thereafter, they must either discontinue their studies or enroll in the MAcCHM program.
-Non-matriculating students are subject to the same fee schedule and University policies as matriculating students, and non-matriculation policies.
-"Nonmatrics" receive grades, and their transcripts will be stamped "Non-matriculating."
+Non-matriculating students are subject to the same fee schedule and University policies as matriculating students, and non-matriculating."
 Non-Matriculating student enrollment is limited in each class and participation in class is limited to not interfere with the learning needs of matriculating students.